poole/hyde/docs/basics.md

   i.e. it will apply to the entire page.

+## Projects*

-## Adding a projects page*
+### Adding a projects page
-The projects page will show all projects in a particular collection.
+The projects page will show all projects of a particular collection.

 First, you need to make sure that you have the `projects` collection defined in `_config.yml`:

 ~~~yml